Periodic Floer homology and Seiberg-Witten Floer cohomology: Introduction

 Assume in what follows that \(J\) is from the set \(\mathcal{J} _{1f}\).

 Let \(\gro_+\), \(\gro_-\) respectively denote a choice of the ordering of the elements in \(\Theta_+\) and \(\Theta_-\) whose periodic orbit component is positive hyperbolic.
 Given a \(J\in \mathcal{J} _{1f}\), each component of \(\mathcal{M} _{1}(\Theta _+, \Theta _-)\) can be assigned a weight from the set \(\{\pm 1\}\) once a choice of the orderings, \(\gro_+\), \(\gro_-\) is made.
 This is described in Section 9 of \cite{HT1}, where similar weights are assigned to the pseudoholomorphic subvarieties that are used to construct the differential for embedded contact homology.
+Note that we are implicitly assuming here and in what follows that a product structure has been chosen for a certain natural \(\bbZ/2\)-bundle over the set of all hyperbolic orbits of \(\partial_t\).
+There is canonical isomorphism between the respective chain complexes that are defined by different product structures.

 If \(\mathcal{M} _{1}(\Theta _+, \Theta _-)\) is not empty, use \(\sigma (\Theta _+, \Theta _-) \in \bbZ \) to denote the sum of the \(\pm 1\) weights associated to its components with respect to the choice of orderings \(\gro\) made following the definition of \(CP\) in (\ref{CP}).
 Set \(\sigma (\Theta _+, \Theta _-)\) equal to 0 when \(\mathcal{M} _{1}(\Theta _+, \Theta_-)\) is empty.